The Importance Of Music: When and Why we listen to music

 Featured post on IndiBlogger, the biggest community of Indian Bloggers

 There is no doubt that most humans spend a lot of time listening to music.
 Music is clearly important to us.
 Neilson (a global measurement company) says that Americans are listening to 4.5 hours[1] of music a day; another one[2] says it’s 2 hours.
 Many others like me spend between 2 and 4 hours listening to something musical.
-So why is music so important to us?
+So why is music so important to us, and what is the brain giving us by listening to music?

 Fun Fact: One of the oldest instruments known to humans is a Flute made out of a vulture’s wing bone.
 It is at least 40,000 years old.
 Researchers consider the existence of instruments as a clear marker of advanced societies. (source[3])